Integration

 Overview of lesson

-Integration is the process by which uninteresting batch variables (date sequenced, kit used, platform) is accounted for to improve clustering of similar bins.
-The most common instance of this when multiple samples, sequenced separately, are used for a single analysis.
+Integration is the process by which uninteresting batch variables (date sequenced, kit used, platform, etc.) are accounted for to improve clustering of similar bins.
+The most common instance of this is when multiple samples, sequenced separately, are used for a single analysis.
 The aim is to align the datasets such that similar bins (cell states) are clustered together.

 Figure 1: Example of integrating multiple scRNA-seq datasets generated with different library preparation methods.